API Reference

 n_joints

-The number of actuated (non-fixed) joints.
+Number of actuated joints.

 Type: